 So I’d talk about how your food and healthy lifestyle may increase your grocery expenses.

 Over the past 12 years of blogging, I’ve divided Canadian grocery stores into two categories.

-An $800 grocery budget for a retired couple can amount to lots of food.
+A retired couple’s $800 grocery budget can amount to lots of food.

 I’m not sure from your email whether this budget includes non-grocery items.

 For the sake of this example, I’ll include them.

 Skip the grocery delivery, park, collect groceries, and opt for good old-fashioned in-store shopping.